Advanced options help to adjust PoweredCache for covering some edge cases and giving more control over the caching layer.

 For example, if you want to ignore all pages and subpages start with /example… use example(.*) as the pattern.

 Normally, page caching doesn’t work with query parameters.
-If you want to allow particular query strings, make sure to specify supported parameters.
+If you want to ignore particular query strings, make sure to specify supported parameters.

-Following parameters accepted by default (cached results will be shown to pages with these parameters)
+Following parameters ignored by default (cached results will be shown to pages with these parameters)

 'fbclid',